webiny/webiny-js/docs/CONTRIBUTING.md

 Pass "--force" if you want to allow overwriting existing cypress.json config file.
 ```

-Finally, by default, `prod` environment is used, but you can set it to `local` if you want to run test against locally hosted apps.
+Finally, by default, `prod` environment is used, but you can set it to `local` if you want to run test against locally hosted apps (read the following sections to learn more about running tests against locally hosted apps).

 #### Opening the Cypress app